rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 ![Fast travel function](/assets/images/pwn-adventure/fast-travel-function.png)

-The first obvious step would be to replace a destination by another one (by respecting the exact name and integer of the destination to insert), to observe that it is succesful.
+The first obvious step would be to replace a destination by another one (by respecting the exact name and integer of the destination to insert), to observe that it is successful.
 For example, we can add twice the same known destination.

 ![Fast travel hacked](/assets/images/pwn-adventure/fast-travel-hacked.png)